miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Regent's quest fail if you betray him and added Blood Hunt line.
 Moved dumpster to map hole and fixed floating rails and hub windows.
 Fixed condition for telling Damsel that you killed a werewolf too.
-Corrected downtown NPC stats connected to Nosferatu and fixed moon.
+Corrected Nosferatu NPC stats, shopping cart physics, and the moon.
 Fixed possible problem if people kill Igor without talking to him.
 Made Igor attack the player if his friends are killed or attacked.
 Fixed LaCroix particles and hid floating Masquerade cutscene NPCs.